 Treatment time varies according to each individual’s treatment needs and goals.

 Who will be providing treatment?

-Each individual treatment team at any given time has a ratio of 3:1 and may consist of medical staff, clinicians, therapists, and experiential therapy practitioners who specialize in treating trauma and mental health disorders, including registered nutritionists, equine therapists, adventure therapists, yoga practitioners, and Reiki practitioners, among others.
+Each individual treatment team may consist of medical staff, clinicians, therapists, and experiential therapy practitioners who specialize in treating trauma and mental health disorders, including registered nutritionists, equine therapists, adventure therapists, yoga practitioners, and Reiki practitioners, among others.